- Gender and fisheries in Fiji: summary of key issues, Pacific Community, 2018

-- What Pacific Islands are doing to manage tuna fishing, produced by WWF Pacific
+- What Pacific islands are doing to manage tuna fishing, WCFPC

-- Trends in Economic Conditions in the Southern Longline Fishery Reid and Raubani (2015).
-In this study, authors develop an index of economic conditions in the southern longline fishery to better understand historical trends in the fishery’s economic conditions and its drivers of change.
+- Trends in economic conditions in the southern longline fishery, by Chris Reid and Jason Raubani, for the Scientific Committee of the WCFPC, 2015.
+The authors develop an index of economic conditions in the southern longline fishery to better understand historical trends in economic conditions in the fishery and drivers of change.

-- Economic and management implications of stock assessments on key tuna stocks in the WCPO, Reid, Sauni and Clark (2007).
-This paper describes the approach to multi-species, multi-gear analysis of management options being used by the FFA Secretariat.
-Options are assessed against Convention criteria of ensuring sustainability, promoting optimum use and avoiding a disproportionate burden on SIDS.
+- Economic and management implications of stock assessments on key tuna stocks in the WCPO, by Chris Reid, Samasoni Sauni and Les Clark, for the Scientific Committee of the WCFPC, 2007.
+This paper describes the approach to multi-species, multi-gear analysis of management options being used by the FFA secretariat.
+Options are assessed against Convention criteria of ensuring sustainability, promoting optimum use, and avoiding a disproportionate burden on SIDS.

-- FFA advises members about relevant developments in international trade policy and economic cooperation frameworks, and how to advance their individual and collective fisheries interests in trade policy and economic partnership negotiations.
-Regular trade and industry reports include Fisheries Trade Briefing and Fisheries Economic Indicators.
+- FFA advises members about developments in international trade policy and economic cooperation frameworks, and how to advance their individual and collective fisheries interests in trade policy and economic partnership negotiations.
+Regular trade and industry reports include fisheries industry briefings.